Entries tagged with “Mike Parson

 Catholic Organizers See Renewed Momentum” for Death Penalty Abolition from Pope Francis’ Teachings

 In 2018, Pope Francis formally revised the Catechism of the Catholic Church — its core teachings — to oppose the death penalty.
-Characterizing capital punishment as an attack on the inviolability and dignity of the person,” he wrote that the Catholic Church works with determination for its abolition worldwide.”
-This revision updated a 1997 Catechism edit by Pope John Paul II that permitted the death penalty in rare cases where it was deemed the only possible way of effectively defending human…
+Characterizing capital punishment as“an attack on the inviolability and dignity of the person,” he wrote that the Catholic Church“works with determination for its abolition worldwide.”
+This revision updated a 1997 Catechism edit by Pope John Paul II that permitted the death penalty in rare cases where it was deemed“the only…

 Executions Overview